500 mg film-coated tabletsPRESCRIBING INFORMATION

 ZYTIGA® 500 mg Tablets

 Taken with prednisone or prednisolone for treatment of adult men with:

 - newly diagnosed high risk metastatic hormone sensitive prostate cancer (mHSPC) in combination with androgen deprivation therapy

 - metastatic castration resistant prostate cancer (mCRPC) who are asymptomatic or mildly symptomatic after failure of androgen deprivation therapy in whom chemotherapy is not yet clinically indicated

 - mCRPC whose disease has progressed on or after a docetaxel-based chemotherapy regimen.

 DOSAGE & ADMINISTRATION:

-Not with food as this increases the systemic exposure (take dose at least two hours after eating; no food for at least one hour post-dose).
+Not with food as this increases the systemic exposure (Zytiga must be taken at least two hours after eating and food must not be eaten for at least one hour after taking Zytiga).
 Swallow whole with water.
 Take with prednisone or prednisolone: for mHSPC, 5mg daily; for mCRPC, 10 mg daily.
-Medical castration with LHRH analogue should be continued during treatment in patients not surgically castrated.
+Continue medical castration with LHRH analogue during treatment in patients not surgically castrated.